 I just went to see blink-182 at Aaron’s Amphitheatre in Atlanta.
-This might have been the best night of my life.
+This was an incredible show.
 I left right after my morning class and got there three hours before the gates were to open (‘cause I’m super cool like that and determined to get up to the front).

 As soon as they opened the gates, I booked it to the stage—didn’t even stop to get a free spray-on blink tattoo (which I sincerely wanted to do).
 Dedication paid off.
 I got up to the very front on the rail and strategically positioned myself right in front of where I guessed that Mark would be, according to their previous stage set-ups.
 Made friends with the security guy, which paid off later when some kid (a.k.a. giant manboy) tried to rough me out of my spot and was promptly told to back off.

 I’m not going to spend much time on Matt and Kim and My Chemical Romance (openers), because that’s not why I was there.
 I will say that Kim is frakking awesome and My Chemical Romance, despite the fact that I haven’t really listened to them much since high school, gave a great show and made me feel young..er…again.

 Now for blink.
 They came out, and I lost it.
 No chance whatsoever of keeping my cool.
 They opened with “Feeling This,” and it was such a powerful start.
 Plus, I could not have been more in front of Mark.
 Success.

 The rest of the setlist was a good mix of old and new.
 The new included “Up All Night” (which I screamed along to despite my personal distaste for it), “After Midnight,” “Heart’s All Gone,” and “Ghost on the Dancefloor.”